 Stamp duty exemption for first home buyers

-As of 1 July 2017, first home buyers in Victoria may be exempt from stamp duty on eligible purchases.
+First home buyers in Victoria may be exempt from stamp duty on eligible purchases.

 You, and your partner if applicable, must both qualify as first home buyers and be Australian citizens or permanent residents.
 New Zealanders on a special category visa are also eligible.

 The full exemption only applies to homes with a dutiable value up to $600,000.
 For homes valued at $600,000 to $750,000, you can still get partial exemption.

 You must be buying your principal place of residence.
 This means you need to live in it for at least 12 continuous months, starting within 12 months of taking possession.